 In February 2011, southern Sudanese citizens voted for independence from the North.
 Religious, economic, and political tensions run high.
 The two nations must work out how to share oil revenues—the oil is in the south, and the infrastructure in the north.
 They also must deal with religious and ethnic conflicts.

 To date, Sudan’s transitional justice efforts have produced scant results.
 In 2006 authorities in the south created a human rights commission and a commission for peace and reconciliation.
 The commissions have made progress in monitoring and reporting on ongoing abuses, but truth-telling and accountability efforts remain weak.

 Little has been done to date to address the continuing conflict in Darfur.

-We share our knowledge of other countries’ transitional justice strategies and policies, to empower the Sudanese to create their own.
+From 2007 until 2012, we shared our knowledge of other countries’ transitional justice strategies and policies, to empower the Sudanese to create their own.